currenscarcleaningc3/CarCleaning/README.md

 # CarCleaning

-Fix title

-mix n match section
+A. Figure out if github allows me to change the title of the tab.

+B. Add the Mix N Match section of the packages

-allow users to actually see email, and encourage them to follow up email
+C. Allow the users to actually see my email, and encourage them to send a dollow up email.

+D. Make it a qna section, including mhy email so they can reach out for any questions

+E. Proper header that always visible in the website, with the logo top left.